-Students from the Theatre and Performance Foundation Degree at University Centre St Helens breathed new life into the photographs from the George Street Photography Collection, through Echoes Through the Years, a series of performances inspired by the long-forgotten images.
+Students from the Theatre and Performance Foundation Degree at University Centre St Helens breathed new life into the photographs from the Geoff Williams Photography Collection, through Echoes Through the Years, a series of performances inspired by the long-forgotten images.

 Course leader Ian Greenall described the performances as “a fictionalised insight into the lives of the people whose photographs appear in the collection.
 Their stories are told through movement and a series of intimate monologues.
 Each of the twelve students took on the role of a character from one of the photographs to tell their story”.